 AS A VOLUNTEER, YOU'LL GET TO:

-- Delight in fun-dives and search for incredible ‘mega-fauna’ in the area, such as whale sharks, manta rays, and dolphins and visit breeding areas for the hawksbill and green turtle.
+- Enjoy fun-dives searching for the incredible ‘mega-fauna’ in the area, such as sharks, rays, and dolphins

 About the Destination